riteshgupta92/youtube-subscriber/readme.md

 # Youtube-Subscribers

-This project is a javascript backend application that provides APIs for managing YouTube subscibers
+This project is a javascript backend application that provides APIs for managing YouTube subscribers

 The APIs provided by this application include the following: